Swastik-Garg/Swastik-Garg/README.md

 ### 🔎 Web & API Security

-Security testing projects focused on identifying vulnerabilities in web applications and APIs using industry-standard methodologies and tools.
+Hands-on security testing projects focused on identifying vulnerabilities in web applications and APIs using industry-standard methodologies and tools.

 ### 🛡️ Digital Evidence & Forensics System

-A Python-based forensic evidence management system featuring:
+A Python-based forensic evidence management system designed to maintain the integrity and traceability of digital evidence.

+**Key Features:**

 * SHA-256 & BLAKE3 hashing
 * Evidence acquisition